bella-xia/cs349h-292Y-microassignments-students/hw1-stoch-compute/questions.md

 Meanwhile, the variance becomes smaller.

 Q2.
 What is the smallest representable numeric value in a single 1000-bit stochastic bitstream?
 What happens when you try to generate a bitstream for this value -- do the bitstream values converge to the desired value?

-***I am a little confused about what is the "coverge" refering to specifically? something needs to increse for convergence?***
 ```bash
 --- terminal output ---
 bitstream length: 10, total trial: 10000